GregoryHue/EncodeTextImage/README.md

 ## Usage

-With the proper configuration, this script will read the `Files\intxt.txt` and turn it into a small picture `Files\intxt_Ncoded.png`, then turn it back into it's original text `Files\intxt_Ncoded_Dcoded.txt`
+With the proper configuration, this script will read the `Files\intxt.txt` and turn it into a small picture : `Files\intxt_Ncoded.png`, then turn it back into it's original text : `Files\intxt_Ncoded_Dcoded.txt`

+# TODO

+* Make it usable with command line
+* Add parameters
+* Add interface